 “You’ve obviously not scrimped on the food, you fat get!”
 I mused.

 “Nope, Ronnie Keith is going to have a statue built in my honour for the yuletide benevolence I granted upon his humble establishment.”
 Gary H jested.

 Despite being intrigued by Mr H utilising words like benevolence and establishment for the first time, at this point I started chatting to the lass with whom I’d walk down the aisle five years hence.

 I’m not sure how I impressed the Birtley girl during our first proper conversation.
-Could it have been with my patter, my ability to belch raucously or the fact I kept inadvertently giving myself a static electric shock on the jukebox?
+Could it have been with my inane patter, my ability to belch raucously or the fact I kept inadvertently making her laugh by giving myself a static shock on the jukebox?